volfyd/leif-huhn-resume/leifhuhn-developer.md

    automated program “Rack-and-Roll,” greatly simplifying the process of adding new hardware into the lab.

- * Created system to power down unused testing machines, saving power, cooling, and money.
+ * Programmed system to power down unused testing machines, saving power, cooling, and money.

  * Automated VMWare vCenter to automate the installation and testing of